mac-comp240/activities_1-data/3-operators-masking/README.md

 file has changed and that the program needs to be re-compiled.** Therefore, you simply need to type `make` by itself after you have changed a .c or .h file.

-# 2: Shifting
+## 2: Shifting

-Here you will see the actual results of shifting unsigned and signed numbers.
-Read through this whole page, examining the code and the Makefile, before you begin changing them.

-### Using shift operators

 **target executable program name for Makefile:** shifts

 **provided starter code:** `shifts.c`

+In this part, you will see the results of shifting unsigned and signed numbers.
+Make sure that your function works for both signed and unsigned one-byte values.
+This is taken from practice problem 2.16 in your book.

 You are adding this target to your existing Makefile, rather than writing a new one.
 Makefiles can handle building multiple separate executables; which parts of the file will need to change in order for this executable to be built?
 Use the existing target as an example.

-Make sure that your function works for both signed and unsigned one-byte values.

-(Note that this is practice problem 2.16 in your book.)

-## Problem Definition
+### Problem Definition

 There is initial code in `shifts.c` to model the code you will write, examining different shift operations on single-byte quantities.
 Practice on paper: convert